 Watts Coffee House

-Watts Coffee House currently operates out of the Robert Pitts Westminster Neighborhood Center also known as the Mafundi Building at 103rd Street and Wilmington Avenue, one block south of the celebrated Watts Towers and three miles from the traffic stop that sparked the Watts Rebellion in 1965.
+Watts Coffee House currently operates out of the Watts Happening Cultural Center (also known as the Mafundi Building and Robert Pitts Westminster Neighborhood Center) at 103rd Street and Wilmington Avenue, one block south of the celebrated Watts Towers and three miles from the traffic stop that sparked the Watts Rebellion in 1965.
 This beloved legacy business is closely linked to the area’s cultural and political activism.

 The restaurant’s origins date back to 1965 when neighborhood youth converted an abandoned building located nearby at 1802 103rd Street into the Watts Happening Coffee House, a community arts center.
 Following the Watts Rebellion, the Watts Happening Coffee House was a place for Black artists, activists, and residents to exchange ideas and make art in service of the larger project of uplifting Black Angelenos.
 Watts Happening Coffee House hosted the Watts Writers Workshop, the Watts Prophets, and other cultural and political activists.
 The once smoke-filled rooms brimmed with avant-garde readings, showings, and performances, such as a 1967 all-Black performance of Oedipus Rex set against an Afro-jazz score.

 By 1967, there was a move to close the Watts Happening Coffee House due to public health concerns.
 Congressmember Augustus F. Hawkins, California’s first Black congressmember, helped secure monies from the Department of Housing and Urban Affairs to help fund the construction of a new community center at the current location.